Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/Equal"

-Re-exports all named exports from the "effect/Equal" module as "Equal".
+Re-exports all named exports from the "effect/Equal" module as `Equal`.

 **Signature**